elopio/docs/source/includes/_transactionAPI.md

 #### augur.api.Market.transferOwnership({ \_signer, market, \_newOwner, onSent, onSuccess, onFailed })

 The `transferOwnership` transaction will change the current [Market](#market) owner to the specified `_newOwner`.
 This is used to transfer ownership of a Market from one address to another.
-This transaction will fail if the `msg.sender` isn't the Market owner of the specified `disputeBond`.
+This transaction will fail if the `msg.sender` isn't the owner of the specified `market`.

 #### augur.api.Market.tryFinalize({ \_signer, market, onSent, onSuccess, onFailed })